Meet the team

 our qualified experts

 When the pool was first built there was little advice available about designing something ideal for dogs, so over the years many improvements and modifications have been made to create the facility to the standard it is today.
 I keep thinking we have got it just right, and then come up with another idea and development!
 However, it works for me, and it works for a lot of dogs.
-For anyone starting their own hydrotherapy business I can advise them about how not to waste money, but get things right from the beginning.
+For anyone starting their own hydrotherapy pool for dogs I can advise them about how not to waste money, but get things right from the beginning.

 Owner of Canine Therapies

-I have helped out at Canine Therapies for a number of years and have swum my own dogs in order to keep them in peak fitness for the show and agility ring.
+I’ve helped out at Canine Therapies for a number of years and have swum my own dogs in order to keep them in peak fitness for the show and agility ring.
 It has certainly made a difference, as can be seen in the many judges’ critiques which almost always mention the excellent movement from well-toned muscle in such small breeds.

 Being made redundant from my previous job allowed me to fulfill a dream and work with dogs full time.
 I qualified as Canine Hydrotherapist in September 2012 and further my knowledge each year with various CPD courses.

-I have worked with animals since I was 13 years old, everything from being a kennel girl and having work experience on a dairy farm, to a veterinary receptionist.
+I’ve worked with animals since I was 13 years old, everything from being a kennel girl and having work experience on a dairy farm, to a veterinary receptionist.

 I completed my first degree with 2:1 honors in Bioveterinary Science at the University of Liverpool.
 Following on from this I completed a post graduate qualification in Veterinary Physiotherapy, and furthered this by studying for the BSc(Hons) in Human Physiotherapy at Salford University.
 As a result of these qualifications I am registered as a Chartered Physiotherapist with the HCPC and CSP, and as a Veterinary Physiotherapist with RAMP and IRVAP.
 These latter two organisations are recognised by the majority of pet insurance companies.